 Image Source

 If you plan to visit any temples or shrines, you might just come across lion dances outside of the temples.
-Shishimai or lion dancing wasn’t originally a part of Japanese culture, but it has now become a large part of it.
+Shishimai, or lion dancing, wasn’t originally a part of Japanese culture, but it has now become a large part of it.
 During the celebrations, the lions protect the shrines and dance around it to music.
-It is a very lively and fun event to be a part of.
+It is an energetic and fun event to be a part of.
 You will be able to enjoy some traditional New Year food as well as observe many Japanese New Year decorations.
 The lions continue to dance around until they come across people who have children, they playfully bite on the child’s head.
 This is said to bring good luck and good health.

 Planning your holiday but confused about where to go?
 These travel stories help you find your best trip ever!